ishitaagl20/NYC-Taxi_Trip_Prediction/README.md

 The project concludes that Decision Tree and XGBoost are standout choices for accurate trip duration prediction.
 Decision Tree demonstrates efficient execution and high accuracy, while XGBoost offers a balance of accuracy and training time.
 The models provide insights into travel patterns and contribute to optimizing transportation logistics.

+#### This project was done as a part of a simulated summer internship with capabl.

 ## Getting Started

 To run this project locally, follow these steps: